Memphis vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +8000

-- In terms of its odds to win the national championship (+8000), Memphis is 25th-best in the country.
+- In terms of its odds to win the national championship (+8000), Memphis is 27th in the country.
 It is far higher than that, 17th-best, according to computer rankings.

-- In terms of their national championship odds, the Tigers have had the 63rd-biggest change this season, improving from +12000 at the beginning to +8000.
+- Sportsbooks have moved the Tigers' national championship odds up from +12000 at the start of the season to +8000.
+Among all teams in college basketball, that is the 63rd-biggest change.

-- Based on its moneyline odds, Memphis has a 1.2% chance of winning the national championship.

 Florida Atlantic Futures Odds